sophieehill/level-up/content/home/intro.md

 title: "How it works"
 ---

+The Levelling Up scheme includes:

+- academic mentoring and support
+- preparation for University
+- guest lectures from world leading academics

 Students will participate in a combination of self-study, tutorials, and group mentoring sessions in Maths, Chemistry, or Physics.

 ![Flowchart depicting the schedule of a typical three-week cycle](/home/intro_files/flowchart.png)